-This spring, taxpayers will file under the new tax code for the first time.
-Changes in the rules governing miscellaneous deductions will affect thousands of workers who receive a taxable car allowance, and will continue to affect them in 2020.
+In the spring of 2019, taxpayers filed under the new tax code for the first time.
+Changes in the rules governing miscellaneous deductions affected thousands of workers who receive a taxable car allowance, and will continue to affect them in 2020.

-Coinciding with the 2018 tax reform, the state of Illinois has now added a new clause to its labor code indemnifying employees from business expenses.
-As of January 1, organizations operating within the state of Illinois have 30 days to ensure they are properly reimbursing employees under the Illinois Wage and Payment Collection Act.
+Coinciding with the 2018 tax reform, the state of Illinois added a new clause to its labor code indemnifying employees from business expenses.
+As of January 1, 2019, organizations operating within the state of Illinois are required to properly reimburse employees under the Illinois Wage and Payment Collection Act.

-Tax reform will affect all companies operating in the U.S., but so might the labor law changes in Illinois—eventually.
+Tax reform is affecting all companies operating in the U.S., but so are the labor law changes in Illinois.
 We’ll explain why below.

 These two changes, along with three other important issues, should make you re-think your car allowance policy immediately.
 (Number 4 may surprise you!)

-Here are the top five reasons you need to address your car allowance today:
+5 reasons to address your car allowance for 2020:

 Because you should: Tax reform